 Okay, Lord.
 Now we’re done growing our family, right?

 Not quite.
-Seven children later, we are still on a journey to follow after Him with all we’ve got.
+Eight children later, we are still on a journey to follow after Him with all we’ve got.
 Along the way, He’s sanded our rough spots and plowed up our hard hearts.
 He’s pushed us and pulled us and laid us bare.
 And, slowly, slowly, He’s actually (amazingly!) making us to look more like His Son.

 So grateful to be following His plans for me instead of my own.
 My plans were so, well… little.
 I lean toward laziness and eat too many things covered in frosting, but God is the perfect Father and He’s showing me how much He loves me, despite me.
 And that His plans for me are so much bigger and so much better than mine.